-The Government shall pay the Contractor, upon the submission of proper invoices or vouchers, the prices republicated in this contract for supplies delivered and accepted or services rendered and accepted, lass any deductions provided in this contract.
-Unless otherwise specified in this contract, payment thal be made on partial deliveres accepted by the Government if: (a) The mount due on the deliveres warrant if: or (b) The Contractor request it and the amount due on the deliveries is at least \$1,000 or 50 percent of the total contract price.
+The Government shall pay the Contractor, upon the submission of proper invoices or vouchers, the prices tripulated in this contract for supplies delivered and accepted or services rendered and accepted, lass any deductions provided in this contract.
+Unless of the artisl deliveres accepted by the Government if: (a) The amount due on the deliveres accepted to the deliveries is at least \$1,000 or 50 percent of the total contract price.